xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

 ## Storage

-By default VictoriaLogs stores all its data in a single directory - `victoria-logs-data`.
+VictoriaLogs stores all its data in a single directory - `victoria-logs-data`.
 The path to the directory can be changed via `-storageDataPath` command-line flag.
 For example, the following command starts VictoriaLogs, which stores the data at `/var/lib/victoria-logs`:

 ```sh
 /path/to/victoria-logs -storageDataPath=/var/lib/victoria-logs
 ```

 VictoriaLogs automatically creates the `-storageDataPath` directory on the first run if it is missing.

-The ingested logs are stored in per-day subdirectories (partitions) at the `<-storageDataPath>/partitions` directory.
-The per-day subdirectories have `YYYYMMDD` names.
-For example, the directory with the name `20250418` contains logs with [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) values at April 18, 2025 UTC.
-This allows flexible data management.
-For example, old per-day data is automatically and quickly deleted according to the provided [retention policy](#retention) by removing the corresponding per-day subdirectory (partition).
+VictoriaLogs stores logs per every day into a spearate subdirectory (aka per-day partition).
+See [partitions lifecycle](#partitions-lifecycle) for details.

 VictoriaLogs switches to cluster mode if `-storageNode` command-line flag is specified: